bhagirathpaliyal/Portfolio/README.md

 # Portfolio

 This is a personal portfolio website built using **React.js**, **TypeScript** and **Tailwind CSS** .
-The portfolio showcases a collection of personal projects, skills, and contact information, providing a professional way to introduce yourself online.
+The portfolio showcases a collection of personal projects, skills, and contact information, providing a professional way to introduce myself online.

 ## Live Demo